Cincinnati Hamilton County Community Action Agency assistance programs.

 The Cincinnati-Hamilton County Community Action Agency (CAA) helps people achieve mid to long term self-sufficiency.
-For over 40 years, CAA has served low-income individuals (children, adults, and families) who are located in Hamilton County and the city of Cincinnati.
+Since the 1970s,, CAA has served low-income individuals (children, adults, and families) who are located in Hamilton County and the city of Cincinnati.
 Hamilton County residents in need of employment and supportive services, energy efficiency, early childhood education, housing, as well as youth programs can find help through CAA.
 The Agency also partners with other groups such as the WinMed Health Services to provide services to the needy.

 Financial assistance and housing services